 This project is designed to educate girls from low-income families, ensuring that they complete ten years of formal schooling.
 So far, it has improved the lives of around 450,000 girls across 14 states in India.

-Protsahan, which means encouragement, is not just the name of this foundation, but also their motto behind it: to provide an encouraging life to the women and children who’ve suffered mental and physical abuse.
+Protsahan, which means encouragement, is not just the name of this foundation, but also their motto.
+To provide an encouraging life to the women and children who’ve suffered mental and physical abuse.
 This is done through education and safe healthcare practices that empower the women in need and develop their physical, mental, and social well-being.

-Their two core pillars of thought are “Unconditional Love” and “Care Beyond all Man-Made Barriers”, and they’ve rightly based their foundation on love-knows-no-bars.
+Their two core pillars of thought are “Unconditional Love” and “Care Beyond all Man-Made Barriers”.
+They’ve rightly based their foundation on love-knows-no-bars.
 Please head out to their website for a detailed overview.

-Formed in 2014, this trust works on an Endowment Style – where they invest the principal amount in safe assets and utilise the interest earned on all the work carried out by the trust.
+Formed in 2014, this trust works on an Endowment Style – where they invest the principal amount in safe assets.
+They then utilise the interest earned on all the work carried out by the trust.
 Their objective is to provide quality education for children at both primary and secondary levels.